 As the weather gets cooler in the Northern hemisphere, it’s a good time to let your travel plans go south.
 So this week’s content on BootsnAll is centered on great destinations for escaping the winter weather that is fast approaching half of the globe.
 While as Adam Seper explains, South America and Southeast Asia are always popular with travelers and expats alike (and with good reason), Australia is at the top of our list for a sunny international road trip: We have Jenn Miller at the ready with routes, while Nina Ragusa has tips on how to save big bucks on your rentals while you’re there with vehicle relocation.
 Finally, Maurice D. Valentine shares more shark stories from his diving trip to Guadalupe Island, Mexico.

 Want to travel in Australia for less?
-Nina Ragusa shares how she and her boyfriend used vehicle relocation to get from Melbourne to Darwin in a Mercedes-Benz campervan for $1/day.
+Nina Ragusa shares how she and her boyfriend used vehicle relocation to get from Melbourne to Darwin in a Mercedes-Benz campervan and caravan storage for $1/day.

 “Vehicle rental companies are in need of certain vehicles in certain places at certain times.
 If they don’t have a vehicle they need, they lose out on a customer.
 So instead, they allow others to drive the vehicle they need to them for a very low price.
 The company we ended up renting through, coseats.com, needed a vehicle that was in Melbourne to be brought to Darwin.
 We did that for them, and got our transportation for only for a buck a day!
 They even threw in a $50 credit for fuel.”

 Want to see the world and take calculated (not stupid) risks?
 Ex-soldier Danny Kaine shares the essential safeguards he uses to travel wherever he likes with the peace of mind that in a worst-case scenario he’ll be covered.